-Bold p-values lower than 0.05 indicate the item would be a significant heterogeneity.
+Bold P-values lower than 0.05 indicate the item would be a significant heterogeneity.

-Summary receiver operating characteristic curve for diagnosis capacity of APC methylation
+Summary receiver operating characteristic curve for diagnostic capacity of APC methylation

-Pooled sensitivity and specificity were 0.548 (95% CI: 0.42-0.67, P < 0.0001) and 0.78 (95% CI: 0.62-0.88, P < 0.0001) for the whole studies based on the presupposition of fixed effect model.
-The sensitivity of tissue group was higher than that of serum group, 0.61 (0.45-0.75) versus 0.396 (0.26-0.56), while the specificity of serum group was higher than that of tissue group, 0.92 (0.86-0.96) versus 0.68 (0.49-0.83), which suggested the advantage of this biomarker for its high ability in diagnosis using remote non-invasive media.
+Pooled sensitivity and specificity were 0.548 (95% CI: 0.42 to 0.67, P < 0.0001) and 0.78 (95% CI: 0.62 to 0.88, P < 0.0001) for all the studies based on the presupposition of the fixed effects model.
+The sensitivity of the tissue group was higher than that of the serum group, 0.61 (0.45 to 0.75) versus 0.396 (0.26 to 0.56), while the specificity of the serum group was higher than that of the tissue group, 0.92 (0.86 to 0.96) versus 0.68 (0.49 to 0.83), which suggested the advantage of this biomarker for its higher diagnostic ability using remote non-invasive media.

-Although sensitivity and specificity were two of most important features of a diagnosis test, in some occasions, pooling sensitivity or specificity could be a misleading event as mentioned in the method section.
-Therefore, we constructed the summery receiver operating characteristic (SROC) curve to depict the stability and accuracy of the methylation test’s ability in diagnosis.
-The AUC of the SROC was 0.64, suggesting the fair ability for NSCLC diagnosis (Figure 2F).
-Meanwhile, the AUC of the SROC for serum and tissue group were 0.67 and 0.64 respectively, showing slightly different performance for APC methylation test in serum and tissue samples.
+Although sensitivity and specificity were two of most important features of a diagnostic test, in some occasions, pooling sensitivity or specificity could be misleading as mentioned in the Methods section.
+Therefore, we constructed the summery receiver operating characteristic (SROC) curve to depict the stability and accuracy of the methylation test’s diagnostic ability.
+The area under the curve (AUC) of the SROC was 0.64, suggesting a fair ability for NSCLC diagnosis (Figure 2F).
+Meanwhile, the AUC of the SROC for the serum and the tissue group was 0.67 and 0.64 respectively, showing slightly different performances for the APC methylation test in serum and tissue samples.

 Bias analysis and robust estimation of pooled OR

-A funnel plot of methylation status of Lung cancer tissue versus normal tissue showed significant publication bias (Egger test, z = 4.3, P < 0 .0001) and eight studies exceeded the 95% confidence limits (Additional file 2: Figure S1).
+A funnel plot of methylation status of lung cancer tissue versus normal tissue showed significant publication bias (Egger test, z = 4.3, P < 0 .0001) and eight studies exceeded the 95% confidence limits (Additional file 2: Figure S1).
 In order to eliminate the effect of publication bias, trim and fill analysis was performed with the random effects model.
-The adjusted pooled OR were 2.50 (95% CI: 1.43-4.38, P = 0.0013) in random effect model and 2.19 (95% CI: 1.74-2.77, P < 0.0001) in fixed effect model.
+The adjusted pooled OR were 2.50 (95% CI: 1.43 to 4.38, P = 0.0013) in the random effects model and 2.19 (95% CI: 1.74 to 2.77, P < 0.0001) in the fixed effects model.
 Both results demonstrate a significantly positive association between APC methylation and NSCLC (Additional file 2: Figure S2).

-In sensitivity analysis to determine the effect of omitting a single study on the overall effect, the overall ORs were between 4.3 (95% CI: 2.46-7.52) and 5.27 (95% CI: 2.92-9.53) in the random effect method, which suggested that combined OR was consistent and reliable (Additional file 2: Figure S3).
+In sensitivity analysis to determine the effect of omitting a single study on the overall effect, the overall ORs were between 4.3 (95% CI: 2.46 to 7.52) and 5.27 (95% CI: 2.92 to 9.53) in the random effects method, which suggested that combined OR was consistent and reliable (Additional file 2: Figure S3).

-A cumulative meta-analysis by the time of the published literature was also conducted, and we found the OR was tending to be stable (Figure 2E).
-The stable result indicates our meta-analysis might be more credible when add more incoming researches.
+A cumulative meta-analysis at the time of the published literature was also conducted, and we found the OR was tending to be stable (Figure 2E).
+The stable result indicates our meta-analysis might be more credible when more incoming researches are added.

 Using similar methodology, the influence on meta-regression was determined by omitting one study each time to explore heterogeneity sources.
-The sample type of tissue or serum would be one of the heterogeneity sources when Begum et al. ([12], U.S.) were removed from the meta studies (P < 0.026); likewise, the proportion of stage I and aim of the study would become heterogeneity source when Lin et al. ([17], China), Zhang et al. ([27], China) or Yanagawa et al. ([26], Japan) was removed (p-values were 0.0046, 0.029 and 0.039 respectively).
-This analysis suggested the above factors should be considered in the future case–control association study.
+The sample type of tissue or serum would be one of the heterogeneity sources (P < 0.026) when Begum et al. ([12], US) were removed from the meta studies; likewise, the proportion of stage I and aim of the study would become the heterogeneity source when Lin et al. ([17], China), Zhang et al. ([27], China) or Yanagawa et al. ([26], Japan) was removed (P-values were 0.0046, 0.029 and 0.039 respectively).
+This analysis suggested the above factors should be considered in a future case-control association study.

 Validation by independent TCGA lung cancer dataset